For as long as people have thought about philosophy, they have argued about whether we have free will. I think that both sides are wrong.

 - Follows a formula

 Habits and instincts can fall into this category too, but so can skills and problem solving.
 Google can’t build their business around a magical function findRelevantResults(yourSearch) that nobody ever had to write it.
-Neither can you solve problems without using a problem-solving algorithm that’s either learned, or built into your brain.
+Neither can you solve problems without using a problem-solving algorithm that you either learned or have built into your brain.

 - Follows a learning algorithm that creates a lookup table, formula, or other learning algorithm